About

 Introduction

-*Diálogos Transatlânticos* is her fifth book, which compiles conversations between Djamila and Nadia Yala, a professor at the University of Paris 8.
-This work was published in France by Editions Anacaona in 2020 and is scheduled to be released in Brazil by the publisher Bazar do Tempo in 2024.
+Diálogos Transatlânticos, her fifth book, compiles conversations with Nadia Yala Kisukidi, a professor at the University of Paris 8.
+First published in France by Éditions Anacaona in 2020, the work is scheduled for release in Brazil by Bazar do Tempo in 2024.

-As of 2024, Djamila Ribeiro has sold 800,000 copies in Brazil.
+As of 2024, Djamila Ribeiro has sold more than 800,000 copies in Brazil.

 Djamila and Chimamanda in Rio de Janeiro.
 Photo: Bel Acosta